jronallo/microdata_schemaorg_example/source/code4lib.html.md

 reported to [increase click through rates](http://www.heppresearch.com/gr4google).

 Google started presenting rich snippets [in 2009](http://googlewebmastercentral.blogspot.com/2009/05/introducing-rich-snippets.html).
-Using embedded markup like microformats, RDFa or Microdata, page authors can influence what may show up in a search result snippet.
+Using embedded markup like microformats, RDFa, or Microdata, page authors can influence what may show up in a search result snippet.
 Both [Microformats](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=146897)
 and [RDFa](http://support.google.com/webmasters/bin/answer.py?hl=en&answer=146898)
-were promoted
-for rich snippets in the past and continue to be supported.
+were promoted for rich snippets in the past using various vocabularies and continue to be supported.
 Google [added support for Microdata for Rich Snippets](http://googlewebmastercentral.blogspot.com/2010/03/microdata-support-for-rich-snippets.html) in early 2010.
 After RDFa Lite was created, the Schema.org partners agreed to support that syntax as well.